How to Start a Dog Grooming Business

 13. Open Your Business

 As part of your marketing plan, launch the business with grand openings.
+Offer special promotions or discounts to attract initial customers.
+Collaborate with local pet businesses and shelters for cross-promotion during the opening event.

 14. Earn a Base of Loyal Customers